6 Noteworthy Restaurants in Nashville

 This Mexican and Pan-Latin cantina is located in the Bellmont/Hillsboro Village neighborhood.
 It features both indoor and outdoor dining, making it a popular spot for locals.
 Chago’s Cantina is a beautiful restaurant, without being pretentious.
 The menu is interesting and features a variety of entrees and ala carte choices.
 I recommend Chago’s tortilla chips, Queso Dip, and salsa for starters and any of their Street Tacos with rice and black or red beans for dinner.

 The iconic Pancake Pantry has been a favorite for over 50 years now.
-In fact, it is one of the most popular restaurants in the city.
+In fact, it is one of the most popular restaurants in Nashville.
 The sight of the line wrapped out the door and around the corner is enough to make me cringe, but it is worth the wait.
 Local artwork hangs on the walls and you may catch sight of a country music star.

 2100 21st Avenue South, Nashville, TN 37212

 J. Christopher’s is also a great breakfast or lunch option in the Belmont/Hillsboro area.
 It features huge, delicious biscuits and interesting food combinations.
 J. Christopher’s prides themselves on serving “familiar food with flair.”
 The Eggs Christopher is their take on Eggs Benedict, using roasted turkey instead of Canadian bacon, plus bacon and tomato.
 Their Benedicts are served with a side of roasted potatoes or grits, a Southern favorite.

 Quick meals and stellar service put J. Christopher’s ahead of the competition.
 I love how friendly the staff is, including the owner and management, making time for friendly conversation with their guests.

 I hope that you will give these six Nashville restaurants a try and let me know what you think.
 What restaurant would you suggest our readers try?